 About Mental Health First Aid® Maryland

 Did you know that you are more likely to encounter someone having a mental health crisis than someone having a heart attack?
 The fact is, mental health problems are common.
 Nationally, 1 in 5 people live with a mental illness.
-Unfortunately, due to the stigma surrounding mental illness, many people are unsure of about the proper way to respond.
+Unfortunately, due to the stigma surrounding mental illness, many people are unsure of proper way to respond.

 Why Mental Health First Aid® ?

 Mental Health First Aid® is building safer and more caring communities across Maryland.
 Just as CPR trains people to help someone in a physical crisis, Mental Health First Aid® teaches people how to recognize and respond to a person experiencing a mental health or substance use concern or crisis and to connect them to appropriate care.

 We’ve been offering Mental Health First Aid® from its inception.

 The Mental Health Association of Maryland and the Maryland Department of Behavioral Health have been part of Mental Health First Aid USA since the program’s inception.
 We partnered with the National Council for Behavioral Health and the Missouri Department of Health to found this national certification program.
 Now, over 40,000 Mental Health First Aiders and over 800 Mental Health First Aid Instructors have been trained across the state of Maryland.
 Imagine the impact!

 Evidence shows that Mental Health First Aid® results in:

 - Increased knowledge of the signs, symptoms, and risk factors of mental illness and substance use disorders

 - The ability to identify multiple types of professional and self-help resources for individuals with a mental illness or substance use disorder

 - Increased confidence in one’s ability to assist an individual in distress

 - Decreased stigma surrounding mental illness and substance use disorders